DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 ## The Victory of Liberalism in Romantic Relationships

-First of all, it should be remembered that romantic/seductive relationships on the Internet have notable differences from those in real life.
+First of all, it should be remembered that romantic/seductive relationships on the internet have notable differences from those in real life.
 Online, you do not see who you are speaking to, and you do not know him or her because he or she is hidden behind a pseudonym and a screen.
 Likewise, things often move faster than in real life, where the